 What we like: A great hot-weather option at a low price.

-What we don’t: Not the most flattering fit and fabric tends to pill.
+What we don’t: Not the most flattering fit, no waistband adjustment, and low on storage.

-Not everyone will want to spend upwards of $70 on a hiking short, making the Columbia Saturday Trail a nice solution for budget shoppers.
-Priced at just $55 and available in both 10- and 12-inch inseams, the design features straight legs, a mid-rise waist, and a fairly traditional two-button-and-fly closure.
-In addition to the two inseam options, you also get the choice between standard (2 to 18) or plus sizes (16W to 24W), making the Saturday Trail a nice option for those who often struggle with fit.
+Not everyone will want to spend upwards of $70 on a hiking short, making the Columbia All Seasons a nice solution for budget shoppers.
+Priced at just $50 and available in both 9- and 11-inch inseams, the design features straight legs, a mid-rise waist, and stretchy elastic waistband.
+In addition to the two inseam options, you also get the choice between standard (XS to XXL) or plus sizes (1X to 3X), making the All Seasons a nice option for those who often struggle with fit.
 Top it off with a light and stretchy build that’s great for keeping you cool and comfortable on hot summer hikes, and there’s a lot to like about Columbia’s wallet-friendly shorts.

 What are the downsides?
-First, while the Saturday Trail features two hand pockets, two rear pockets, and a zippered pocket on the right thigh, none is large enough to securely stash a smartphone.
-As we touched on in the Halle II write-up above, we’re also not big fans of button-and-fly closures, which can cause discomfort when worn under a backpack hipbelt.
+First, the All Seasons is short on storage, with just two hand pockets.
+While they’re deep enough to hold a smartphone, the snug, stretchy fabric doesn’t make it especially comfortable to do so.
+We found the simple elastic waistband fairly comfortable (especially under a hipbelt), but it lacks a drawcord or integrated belt for adjusting fit.
 Finally, the Columbia’s longer inseam detracts from mobility and breathability in hot conditions (although this will ultimately come down to a matter of personal preference).
-But for only $55 and often found on sale, the Saturday Trail Stretch is an adventure-ready option at a great price.
-Within Columbia’s value-oriented lineup, we also like their Anytime Outdoor Long Shorts, which are slightly longer (13 in.) but have a lower-profile waistband, along with the quick-drying Sandy River collection for days on the water.
+But for only $50 and often found on sale, the All Seasons is an adventure-ready option at a great price.
+Within Columbia’s value-oriented lineup, we also like their Sandy River Shorts II, which are much shorter (5 in. inseam) but have a waistband adjustment and quick-drying fabric for days on the water.

 Best Performance-Oriented Hiking Shorts